In this section we explain the science behind AudioNotch and answer some Frequently Asked Questions.

 Step 1: Tune

-Use our tuner to detect the specific frequency of your Tinnitus tone.
+Use our tuner to find the frequency of your Tinnitus tone.
+This will be used to create custom sound therapy.

 Step 2: Create